 To address this issue and in response to recent regulatory requirements, Investec and Schwab are undertaking certain actions to make exploitation of vulnerable clients less likely:

 Schwab has added a feature that allows account holders to name a "Trusted Contact Person" (TCP).
-Clients who designate one or two persons as a TCP are simply authorizing Schwab and/or Investec to contact those named individuals if either believes there is
+Clients who designate one or two persons as a TCP are simply authorizing Schwab and/or Investec to contact those named individuals if either believes there is reason to be concerned about potential financial exploitation or fraud.
+If a TCP were contacted, Schwab and/or Investec might inquire about the client's health status, identity of individuals purporting to assist the client, or simply alert the TCP about the concern.
+TCPs can only give or receive information and cannot make changes or provide instructions on the client's behalf.
+A TCP should be someone who knows the client and the client's family and is familiar with the client's situation.

 To add a Trusted Contact Person to your accounts, you simply complete this form providing contact information for your TCP and for yourself.
 If you prefer to sign the form electronically, please contact our office.